ccorprew22/Tic-Tac-Toe-App/README.md

 ## Known problems and how I would address them in the future.
 1. For some reason, if you try to log in, the app will automatically disconnect you.
 I have only experienced this after quickly logging in right after opening the app.
 My guess is that the app is still processing the newly connected user, and needs at least 2-3 seconds to work properly.
-2. Similarly to the first problem, if you try to log in too quickly you may not make it to the tic tac toe board without trying again or refreshing.
-3. The program sometimes takes a while to notice that a player has disconnected, which causes MOST of the problems that you may experience.
-USUALLY if things start acting weird due to a player disconnecting, waiting for the program to notice a disconnection will fix everything and put everyone back on the same page.
-4. If a player joins in the middle of a game, the board will update for them after the next move made.
+2. If a player joins in the middle of a game, the board will update for them after the next move made.
 I plan to send newly joined players the active board when connecting in the future.
-5. If a player joins in the middle of a game, the game crashes once the game ends.
+3. If a player joins in the middle of a game, the game crashes once the game ends.
 Refreshing the lobby empty tends to fix the problem.
+4. I would like to implement a password function so that people can't just login as someone else.

 ## Technical issues and how you solved it (your process, what you searched, what resources you used)
 1. I had an issue where the sockets would fire several times, which made the console messy and slowed the performance of the app.
 So I used `socket.off('MY_EVENT', doThisOnlyOnce).on('MY_EVENT', doThisOnlyOnce);` to make certain sockets send one time. (https://dev.to/bravemaster619/how-to-prevent-multiple-socket-connections-and-events-in-react-531d)